RifatWaheed/Get-Recipe/README.md

 Using the two in conjunction is one of the fastest ways to build a web app.

-### Description:
-    webApp for food recipe using React,Context API,CSS and fetched data from external API.

 ### Getting Started
 -Build the components